I have been living in my car and traveling around the country. I want to share some tips with you so you don't make the same mistakes I did!

 The Adventure of Living in a Car

-My fiancee Dan and I have been living in our Ford Escape for several months now, traveling around the entire country.
+My fiancé Dan and I have been living in our Ford Escape for several months now, traveling around the entire country.

 Where Do I Store All My Stuff?!

-Keep in mind, living in a car is not the most convenient in terms of being able to easily access items, so embrace the disorganized chaos that it may become!
+Keep in mind that living in a car is not the most convenient in terms of being able to easily access items, so embrace the disorganized chaos that it may become!
 Eventually, you will find random places for everyday items, like on the dashboard or floor of the car!

 In addition to utilizing the space your car already offers, making modifications to the car is the best way to customize your car to your comfort level.
 It isn't easy living in such a small space and with such few amenities.
 Everybody has different needs, and the best way to address this is to do some DIY car alterations.

 We created the car bed like a table so that there is enough room for storage underneath it.
-We have two storage bins underneath the car bed near the trunk; these act as our "kitchen" where we store nonperishable food items.
-The empty space underneath the car bed, where the back seats used to be, we utilize as our "closet" in which we have three bins to put clothing in as well as other important miscellaneous items.
+We have two storage bins underneath the car bed near the trunk; these act as our "kitchen," where we store nonperishable food items.
+The empty space underneath the car bed, where the back seats used to be, we utilize as our "closet," in which we have three bins to put clothing and other important miscellaneous items.

 Blocking Out Light and Noise

-A small tip to ensuring a good night's sleep is to bring a sleeping mask and ear plugs.
-Often times living in a car means that you are car camping at rest stops, campgrounds, or public recreational land, in which case you may be exposed to unwanted noises or lights!
-Combine these items with a car windshield and window shades and you not only have privacy, but you block out a lot of unwanted light.
+A small tip to ensuring a good night's sleep is to bring a sleeping mask and earplugs.
+Often, living in a car means that you are car camping at rest stops, campgrounds, or public recreational land, in which case you may be exposed to unwanted noises or lights!
+Combine these items with a car windshield and window shades, and you not only have privacy, but you block out a lot of unwanted light.